uhlitz/uhlitz.github.io/_includes/my_content.md

 ## Research Interest

-I am interested in how MAP kinase signalling modulates RNA dynamics.
+I'm interested in how MAP kinase signalling modulates RNA dynamics.
 My goal is to quantitatively determine how _cis_ and _trans_ elements relay signalling input dynamics to transcript output dynamics.

 ## Conference Talks